UBC-MDS/ellognea-smwatts-student-performance/doc/student_perf_report.md

 To determine if there was a statistically significant difference in the mean math grade for male and female students a null and an alternative hypothesis was defined.

-*H*<sub>0</sub>: mean of female student math grades = mean of male student math grades *H*<sub>*A*</sub>: mean of female student math grades ≠ mean of male student math grades
+*H*<sub>0</sub>: mean of female student math grades = mean of male student math grades

+*H*<sub>*A*</sub>: mean of female student math grades ≠ mean of male student math grades

 The null hypothesis is that the mean math grade for male and female students is equal, whereas the alternative hypothesis is that they are not.
 Since the distributions are similar, a two tail test was selected.
+Additionally, a Welch t-test was selected because the samples have unequal variances

 Table 2: Hypothesis test results for *H*<sub>0</sub>: mean of female student math grades = mean of male student math grades